rust-lang/log/rfcs/0000-structured-logging.md

 ### `Source`

-The `Source` trait is a bit like `std::iter::Iterator`.
+The `Source` trait is a bit like `std::iter::Iterator` for key-value pairs.
 It gives us a way to inspect some arbitrary collection of key-value pairs using an object-safe visitor pattern:

 ```rust
 pub trait Source {